 How many plants do I need?

-The spacing of plants for a new Portugal Laurel hedge depends on your budget, the size of the plants that you choose and how patient you are.
+The number of Portugal Laurel hedging plants needed depends on your budget, the size of the plants that you choose and how patient you are.
 As with all hedges, those planted closer will grow together more quickly and will be less prone to having the occasional gap at the base.
 You can plant further apart and still get excellent results, but it will take longer.

 For smaller sizes of potted plants (up to 90cm), three plants per metre in a single row will give excellent results, for a denser hedge that develops more quickly you could use 5 plants per metre in a double row.